 On its own, a paracentral HNP does not necessarily cause symptoms, but it can become painful if the herniated material from the disc comes into contact with the spinal cord or a nerve root.
 When this happens, pain relief can be found through nonsurgical or surgical treatments.

 Causes of paracentral HNP

 Paracentral HNP can be caused by an injury, but more often than not it is a result of the natural aging process.
 When we age, the discs that naturally cushion the spine begin to wear down by losing water content and elasticity.
 As these discs weaken, small tears can develop in the walls and allow the disc material to protrude into the spinal column.

-- Acupuncture or massage
+- Therapeutic massage

 - Physical therapy